Chapter 163. Configuration

 Set address manually

-- This option if enabled indicates that the application code will itself be calling the lwIP functions required to configured the interface addresses.
+This option if enabled indicates that the application code will itself be calling the lwIP functions required to configure the interface addresses.

 Set as default interface